 The Islamic Society sponsors weekend Arabic classes for elementary school students at a Kingston-area school.
 Some language classes are also held at the Society’s Sydenham Street mosque (Islamic Centre of Kingston).

-Limestone Community Education — International Language Instruction
+Limestone Community Education — Language Training (for children)

 Information about free heritage language classes for elementary students from Kindergarten to Grade 8.
 Languages include Greek, Hebrew, Arabic, Chinese, Urdu, Russian, Korean, Filipino, Spanish, Japanese, Bengali and Hindi.